xbeat/Machine-Learning/README.md

 Introduction to Convolution

 Convolution is a fundamental operation in image processing and deep learning.
 It involves sliding a small matrix (filter) over an input image to produce a feature map.
 This process helps in detecting various features like edges, textures, and patterns.

+## Automating Software Deployment with CICD Pipelines

+Setting Up a Basic CI/CD Pipeline with GitHub Actions

+GitHub Actions provides a robust framework for automating software workflows.
+This implementation demonstrates creating a basic CI/CD pipeline that automatically runs tests and deploys a Python application when changes are pushed to the main branch.

 ## Deep Learning Hyperparameter Tuning and Regularization in Python